dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.2.8 =
+* added new setting to choose between full posts and post excerpts
+* improved code formatting of all PHP files

 = 1.2.7 =
 * fixed mobile menus on RTL language sites
 * moved Theme Links to Theme Options panel dropdown